-Inevitably the neuro in question will look through the notes at the multiple medications already tried (and failed), before consulting the 'Bible according to Pharmacy', (the British National Formulary, or BNF for short).
+Inevitably, the neuro will look through the notes at the multiple medications already tried (and failed), before consulting the 'Supreme Pharmacy Book', (the British National Formulary, or BNF for short).

 After several moments of scanning pages of drugs, the neuro will possibly suggest changing one medication out in favour of another.

 Sometimes it’s just a case of, 'We haven’t tried this exact combination previously, so let’s give it a go!'

 Other times it’s a drug we’ve used in the past with varying levels of success.

 Other times it’s as simple as altering the dose of the drugs he’s already taking because he’s grown and gained weight.

 No matter what is decided upon, each tweak ignites a tiny spark of hope in us as parents that this time will be different.